The South Georgia Film Festival is accepting submissions.

 CAN I HAVE A WAIVER?

 All high school students in Alabama, Georgia, Florida, Tennessee and South Carolina should contact us about a waiver for fees.
 All others eligible for waivers will be contacted directly.

 Just submit your video link now.
 If your film is accepted, we will request a digital copy of your film as well as other marketing materials.

 Entries selected to the 2020 Festival will be asked to submit an exhibition video of the film in the proper file format (H.264).
 Failure to comply with technical specifications or by the requested date may result in the removal of the film from Festival competition.

 We will only look at your film one time.
 If you submit a Rough Draft, that is the version that we review to include in our festival.

 WHO ARE YOUR SCREENERS?

-Our primary screeners are Valdosta State University students in the campus Film & Video Society.
-They will be the first eyes for the Open and High School categories.
+Our primary screeners are Valdosta State University students in the student organization.
+They will be the first eyes for the Feature, Shorts, and High School categories.
 To avoid conflicts of interest, the VSU faculty will be the initial screeners for the College category, along with other faculty for institutions in the region.
 We will also have members of the community helping screening potential films as well.

 HOW MANY FILMS CAN I SUBMIT?